eyecharts/eyecharts/README.md

 Hands optotypes are .TTF file.

-After Installation, Type ASDF keys to get the Hands.
+After Installation, Type ABCD keys to get the Hands.